woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 The next thing we can optimize is the sliding window slicer and the classifier.
 We don't have to generate every slice before we classify, we can just generate and classify one slice at a time.

-Here we'll pretend that we have the following functions and properties available:
+We assume that the following functions and properties are available:
 * **image.dimensions** there's a method in our **Image** class that returns image dimensions.
 * **sliding_windows(image_dimensions, window_size, window_step)** generates rectangles using the sliding window algorithm.
 * **classifier.classify(image)** classifies the given image and returns the confidence level.